 Teaching Enhancement Scheme overview

-The Teaching Enhancement Scheme is a developmental process, about continual improvement.
-It's simple, flexible and supportive.
-It replaces the Peer Review of Teaching process.
+The Teaching Enhancement Scheme is a developmental process centred around continual improvement.
+It is designed to be simple, flexible and supportive, and replaces the Peer Review of Teaching process.

 We believe that all teachers have the capacity to enhance their teaching.